IBM/osnoise/README.md

 independently.
 It uses a calibrated sequence of steps, where each step consists of a compute phase followed by MPI communication.
 The default communication pattern is nearest-neighbor boundary exchange on a 2D Cartesian process grid.
-One can optionally choose a globally synchronizing MPI call, MPI_Allreduce or MPI_Barrier, after every computation step.
+One can optionally choose MPI_Alltoall using column communicators on the 2D process grid, or globally synchronizing MPI calls, MPI_Allreduce or MPI_Barrier, after every computation step.
 Message sizes can be specified at run time via command line arguments.
 The use of MPI at each step ensures that this benchmark is very similar to many real-world simulations.
 The MPI connections make the benchmark